-What was once overlooked as a mostly third world material or decorative piece in tropical motifs has made a major breakthrough in the design industry and is now viewed as the most eco-friendly product available on the market.
+Once overlooked as a third world material, bamboo has made a major breakthrough in the design industry.
+And is now viewed as the most eco-friendly product available on the market.

-With endless varieties to choose from furniture to cutlery you should have no problem fitting bamboo somewhere throughout your home.
+With endless choices from cutlery to furniture items, you should have no problem fitting bamboo somewhere throughout your home.

 Bamboo’s aesthetic in interiors

 Bamboo in any shape or form is beautiful.
-The delicate grain of bamboo, whether natural or amber-toned, makes it a distinctive, elegant, and subtle material for fine furniture and flooring.
-Its fashionable texture will suit any home.
-Have a look at some of our recent interior design projects in Normanhurst or Carlingford, where we used bamboo for flooring.
+The delicate grain, whether natural or amber-toned, makes it a distinctive, elegant, and subtle material for fine furniture and flooring.
+It’s fashionable texture will suit any home.
+Have a look at two of our interior design projects in Normanhurst or Carlingford, where we used bamboo flooring.